Ricardonacif/pizza_menu_dsl/README.md

 ##Talk

-The content of the talk will be available soon.
+The slides of the talk are available at http://ricardonacif.github.io/ruby_dsl_talk